759 Chestnut Street

 Message from the Chair

-Baystate Health's the Department of Pathology is one of the largest practices in New England.
+Baystate Health's Department of Pathology, which includes Baystate Reference Laboratory (BRL) is one of the largest laboratory medicine practices in New England.

 The enthusiasm emanating from the world of health care research has become more tangible in recent years as applications make the transition from potential to reality.
-We are no longer surprised to hear terms like "genome" or "proteomics" on television or internet.
-Novel imaging technologies allow for a broader toolbox for the fields of diagnostic medicine.
-This is where the future of pathology is trending, towards using all available technologies to deliver the correct diagnosis to patients and caregivers.
+We are no longer surprised to hear terms like "genome" or "proteomics" or digital and telepathology or laboratory automation.
+These technological advances allow for a broader toolbox for the fields of diagnostic medicine.
+This is where the future of pathology is trending, towards using all available technologies to deliver the correct diagnosis to patients and caregivers in a timely and efficient manner amid staffing challenges in the post Covid-19 pandemic era.

-Baystate Health is served by one Department of Pathology across all three hospitals—Baystate Medical Center, Baystate Franklin Medical Center, and Baystate Noble Hospital.
-Contrary to many traditional academic departments, Baystate Pathology includes under one leadership all the fields of pathology, including anatomic, clinical, genetics, & molecular pathology, all with a subspecialty focus.
+Baystate Health is served by one Department of Pathology across all four BH hospitals—Baystate Medical Center, Baystate Franklin Medical Center, Baystate Noble Hospital and Baystate Wing Hospital.
+Baystate Health Pathology is under one leadership for all the fields of pathology, including anatomic, clinical, genetics, & molecular pathology, all with a subspecialty focus.

 Baystate Medical Center is not just a cancer or referral hospital, not just a pediatric or women's hospital, not just a research or community facility, and not just a Level I trauma facility.
 Instead, the full gamut of diseases is represented, including normal healthy tissue, malignancies, metabolic abnormalities, infections, and so on.
 Together with the clinical data and trained subspecialty pathologists, this constitutes a unique resource of tremendous value to an enthusiastic and motivated resident or fellow.